-As in the Shahrzad collective’s preceding projects, matters of geopolitical aesthetics are explored in this titles through idiosyncratic linkages of metonymy and allegory, textual poetics and iconic image, blunt content and overbearing design.
+As in the Shahrzad collective’s preceding projects, matters of geopolitical aesthetics are explored in this title through idiosyncratic linkages of metonymy and allegory, textual poetics and iconic image, blunt content and overbearing design.

 Now, with their newest publication, the focus is on the mise-en-scène of contemporary historiography in today’s Euroamerica.
 In the words of the collective: